What is the HAF programme?

 - less likely to access organised out-of-school activities

 - more likely to experience ‘unhealthy holidays’ in terms of nutrition and physical health

 Our HAF programme is a response to this issue, with evidence showing that free holiday clubs can have a positive impact on children and young people and that they work best when they:

 - provide consistent and easily accessible enrichment activities

 - cover more than just breakfast or lunch

 - involve children (and parents) in food preparation

-Devon County Council recognise and greatly value the important role that schools, community and voluntary organisations can play in delivering this programme and are keen to work with a wide range of partners to maximise resources and opportunities in the development of a county-wide HAF programme.
-This will be with both existing activity schemes/holiday clubs and may include developing new provision where there are gaps.
+Devon County Council recognises and greatly values the important role that schools, community and voluntary organisations can play in delivering this programme and is keen to work with a wide range of partners to maximise resources and opportunities in the development of a county-wide HAF programme.
+This will be with both existing activity schemes or holiday clubs and may include developing new provision where there are gaps.

 Aim of HAF programme

-Having secured funding from the Department for Education to arrange a programme of school holiday-time activities for 2021, Devon County Council is working with local providers to coordinate a programme of free activities and healthy meals for the school holidays for children and young people.
+Having secured funding from the Department for Education to arrange a programme of school holiday-time activities, Devon County Council is working with local providers to coordinate a programme of free activities and healthy meals for the school holidays for children and young people.